dsbrown1331/imitation_learning/README.md

 Were you able to teach the agent to oscillate without ending the episode early?

 ## Part 6
-Describe what changes you would need to make to the code to implement BCO.
+Describe what changes you would need to make to the code in `mountain_car_bc.py` to implement BCO.
+Answer this question before starting Part 7 and before looking at `mountain_car_bco.py`.

 ## Part 7
 Implement and test BC(0) by training an inverse dynamics model.
 You can find starter code in `mountain_car_bco.py`.
 Report how well it works and what you tried to get it to work.